Shokoufeh-Salem-Minab/knowledge-base-service-master/README.md

 ```
 Server will be started at http://localhost:3333 .
 Port can be changed in `server/config.mjs` (if port has been changed, it should be updated in client/client.js as well)
 After server is started open client `client/index.html` in browser.

-Entering name in input will display matching names in knowledge base ordered by trust level.
-Pressing Add Name or selecting name from list will update knowledge base.
-On the right side displayed full database content in alphabetical order for easier debugging.

 To stop web server press `CTRL+C` in terminal